 While I personally have no belief in negative energy, reincarnation, the Rapture, etc. etc., I am interested in the possible “placebo” effects the pyramids may instill in those believing drivers who drive by — similar to what Freakonomics dubbed the “Hindu traffic nudge”; religious shrines erected at crash hotspots near Simla (a version of the crash memorials erected the world over).
 And, after all, things could hardly get worse on Indian roads — so what’s the harm in a little positive energy?

 This entry was posted on Wednesday, July 14th, 2010 at 1:06 pm and is filed under Etc., Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.